stpotter16/dotfiles/README.md

 ## TODO
 - Telescope config to find files and ignore the .ignores
+- More neovim plugins?
+- More zsh aliases/etc?
+Maybe a zsh_profile?

 ### Fix annoying things
 - The github host verification